 < Back to Leadership Vacancies

-The Inter-Community School is committed to providing a supportive and enabling learning environment in which all members of the community are challenged to achieve their individual potential encouraged to pursue their passions and expected to fulfill their responsibilities.
+The Inter-Community School is committed to providing a supportive and enabling learning environment in which all members of the community are challenged to achieve their individual potential, encouraged to pursue their passions and expected to fulfil their responsibilities.

 The Inter-Community School (ICS) is one of the preeminent international schools in Switzerland located in a purpose-built campus in beautiful Zumikon, a residential area on the outskirts of Zurich.
 ICS is an independent, co-educational day school and operates as a non-profit Foundation governed by a Board of Trustees.
 As the only School in Zurich fully authorized by the International Baccalaureate to offer the International Baccalaureate Primary Years, Middle Years and IB Diploma Programmes, ICS currently has an enrolment of 800 students, age 3-19, representing 48 countries.
 Instruction is conducted in English and students also learn German, the official language of the host country/Canton.
 As well as offering the full IB Diploma to all students, ICS champions excellence in Sports and Arts and offers students a broad range of exciting extra–curricular opportunities alongside the academic IB programme.